-Alaska has Social Security offices in Fairbanks, Anchorage, Juneau, and Ketchikan.
+Alaska has Social Security offices in Fairbanks, Anchorage, and Juneau.
 If you are a resident of Alaska seeking to apply for SSI or SSDI, you can contact the Social Security office nearest you, or you can call Social Security at 800-772-1213.
 You can also start an application for Social Security disability insurance (SSDI) benefits online.
-You must call or visit the office to apply for Supplemental Security Income (SSI).
+Most people must call or visit the office to apply for Supplemental Security Income (SSI).

-The administrative law judges who hear cases in Alaska travel out of Social Security’s Region X Office of Disability Adjudication and Review (ODAR) in Seattle.
-Alaska has one ODAR office, and it holds all of the disability hearings for denied claims.
-ODAR is located at 188 W Northern Lights Blvd., 6th Floor, Anchorage, AK 99513; its telephone number is (855) 602-5004.
+Alaska has one Office of Hearings Operations (OHO), and it holds all of the disability hearings for denied claims in Alaska.
+OHO is located at 188 W Northern Lights Blvd., 6th Floor, Anchorage, AK 99513; its telephone number is (855) 602-5004.

 You can locate an attorney to handle your disability case in Alaska by using our disability attorney locator tool.

 Alaska's Department of Health and Social Services, Division of Public Assistance, administers the APA program.
 To apply for APA, visit your local DPA office.
-A list of locations is on DHSS's website.
 You can also access the APA application online at alaska.gov, fill, it out, and either mail it to or drop it off at your local office.

 However, for the first four months after receiving the PFD, the State of Alaska will reimburse Social Security for any overpayments of SSI caused by the PFD, rather than allowing Social Security to seek repayment from the SSI recipient.
 So Alaskans on SSI have four months to spend their PFDs before their SSI is reduced, or they personally will have to repay an overpayment.